Usability testing will truly revolutionize how your team builds products. We aim to make both basic and advanced tests painless.

 Usability testing goes by other names like user testing, UX testing, or user research.
 All of these processes are more or less the same: they help you see your app or site through the eyes of someone else.

-Usability testing differs from forms of research or data collection.
+Usability testing differs from other forms of research or data collection.
 It differs from surveys that ask about satisfaction with a product.
 Surveys typically don't capture behaviors (what people do and don't do)—observations that can be super helpful for figuring out what went wrong and why.
 It also differs from things like Google analytics.
 Unlike analytics, usability testing lets you get at the "why"—the reasons behind what people do— more than what happened (the pages they visited for example).

 You're well on your way to creating your first usability test using SoundingBox!
 Read on to dive in a little deeper.
 One quick way to get started is to choose from one of our expert designed pre-made study templates.
 There's even one made especially for basic usability tests.